Read our 2023 annual report

 It’s not just about the food

 Food security is a key focus in mitigating the effects of the conflict in Sudan.
 However, this is just one piece of the puzzle.
-Healthcare facilities have also faced attacks in the last 15 months.
+Healthcare facilities have also faced attacks since violence broke out.
 As malnutrition rates continue to rise, this means that many Sudanese (especially children) will face an additional challenge: receiving adequate medical care.

 “We continue to face challenges in the movement of goods and staff into and across the country,” says Amina Abdulla, Concern’s regional director for Horn of Africa.
 “It is only a matter of time before we run out of supplies in the various health facilities that we support and services come to a halt despite the ever-increasing levels of needs across the country.”